re222dv/1DV408-Project/doc/testing.md

 ## Checking the application
 ### Test register
 1. Make sure that you can not and get friendly errors for
-  - Creating a user with too short (less than the characters) or without a username
+  - Creating a user with too short (less than three characters) or without a username
+  - Creating a user with too long (more than 20 characters) username
   - Creating a user without a password
   - Creating a user when the password confirmation doesn't match
   - Creating a user with an existing username (for example Test)